rust-stuco/lectures/week5/errors_traits.md

 # Using Results 1

-If we want recoverable errors, we can use `Result`s.
+If we want recoverable errors, we can use `Result`s without `unwrap`s.

 ```rust
 fn integer_divide(a: i32, b: i32) -> Result<i32, String> {